Life Skills - SEND Frequently Asked Questions

 15. Do students have an Individual Learning Plan (ILP)?

 All students in the Life Skills - SEND Department have an individualised ILP which is planned in line with each student’s goals and aspirations and based upon outcomes written in the EHCP.
-ILPs include development targets which are regularly reviewed.
-These will be shared with parents/carers at Parent/Carer evenings but can also be accessed remotely on Parent/Carer Portal, details of which will be shared with you after enrolment.
+ILPs include developmental targets which are regularly reviewed.
+These will be shared with parents/carers at Parent/Carer evenings but can also be accessed remotely on the Parent/Carer Portal, details of which will be shared with you after enrolment.